audrey-hendel/website/content/en/data/home_distance.md

 ---
 page: home
-section: "Shamanic distance healing "
+section: Shamanic distance healing 2
 ---
 <span class="fd1">LET’S BE HAPPY </span>
 is expanding!
 I’m already available for shamanic distance healing.
 The next objective is clear: to use digital means to become the first international shamanic healing center capable of responding to shamanic requests,